-Today we’re announcing a new partnership with Privacy.com.
-1Password now lets you create virtual cards in your browser to make online payments more safely.
-You can create as many virtual cards as you need and control where and how they’re used.
+Today we’re announcing a new partnership with Privacy.
+1Password now lets you create Privacy Cards, virtual payment cards that protect you when you spend online.
+You can create as many Privacy cards as you need and control where and how they’re used.

 We have all the details below, but here’s a video with the main details if that’s your jam: